LionSR/TeXRA/README.md

 Although GPT models are supported, we recommend using sonnet+ or opus for the best experience.

-## Available Tasks
+## Available Agentic Tasks

-CoAuthor supports a variety of tasks, including but not limited to:
+CoAuthor supports a variety of agentic tasks, including but not limited to:

 - `correct-tex`: Fix typos and minor errors in LaTeX documents
 - `polish-tex`: Improve the writing style and clarity of LaTeX documents